Frontpoint Home Security Review

 Frontpoint’s Customer Support

-When we needed help with our Frontpoint system, we could check out their online help call support, email support, or fill out an online form.
+When we needed help with our Frontpoint system, we could check out their online help center,2 call support, email support, or fill out an online form.
 In researching, installing, and testing the Frontpoint security system, our team of experts contacted Frontpoint twice over email and didn’t receive a response either time, which was disappointing, obviously.

 However, we found that phone support was excellent, with knowledgeable representatives happy to answer our questions.
 This really came in handy during installation!
 Despite the poor email support, Frontpoint has some of the best phone support we’ve seen from a security company.